War children

-War children are those born to a native parent and a parent belonging to a foreign military force (usually an occupying force, but also military personnel stationed at military bases on foreign soil).
+War children are those born to a local parent and a parent belonging to a foreign military force (usually an occupying force, but also personnel stationed at bases on foreign soil).
 Having a child by a member of a belligerent force, throughout history and across cultures, is often considered a grave betrayal of social values.
-Commonly, the native parent (usually a woman) is disowned by family, friends, and society at large.
-The term "war child" is most commonly used for children born during World War II and its aftermath, particularly in relation to children born to fathers in German occupying forces in northern Europe.
+Commonly, the native parent (usually a woman) is disowned by her family, friends, and society at large.
+The term "war child" is most commonly used for children born during World War II and its aftermath, particularly in relation to children born to fathers by German occupying forces in northern Europe.
 In Norway, there were also Lebensborn children.
-The discrimination suffered by the native parent and child in the postwar period did not take into account widespread rapes by occupying forces, or the relationships women had to form in order to survive the war years.
+The discrimination suffered by the local parent and child in the postwar period did not take into account widespread rapes by occupying forces, or the relationships women had to form in order to survive the war years.

 Discrimination

 Children with a parent who was part of an occupying force, or whose parent(s) collaborated with enemy forces, are innocent of any war crimes committed by parents.
 Yet these children have often been condemned by descent from the enemy and discriminated against in their society.
 They also suffer from association with a parent whose war crimes are prosecuted in the postwar years.
 As such children grew to adolescence and adulthood, many harbored feelings of guilt and shame.

 An example are the children born during and after World War II whose fathers were military personnel in regions occupied by Nazi Germany.
 These children claim they lived with their identity in an inner exile until the 1980s, when some of them officially acknowledged their status.
 In 1987, Bente Blehr refused anonymity; an interview with her was published in Born Guilty, a collection of 12 interviews with persons whose parent(s) had been associated with German forces in occupied Norway.
 The first autobiography by the child of a German occupying soldier and Norwegian mother was The Boy from Gimle (1993) by Eystein Eggen; he dedicated his book to all such children.
 It was published in Norway.

 During and in the aftermath of war, women who have voluntary relationships with military personnel of an occupying force have historically been censured by their own society.
 Women who became pregnant from such unions would often take measures to conceal the father's status.

 They commonly chose among the following: